I Am Prepared to Die

 "I Am Prepared to Die" was a three-hour speech given by Nelson Mandela on 20 April 1964 from the dock at the Rivonia Trial.
 The speech is so titled because it ended with the words "it is an ideal for which I am prepared to die".
-It is considered one of the great speeches of the 20th century, and a key moment in the history of South African democracy.
+It is considered one of the greatest and memorable speeches of the 20th century, and a key moment in the history of South African democracy.

 During my lifetime I have dedicated myself to this struggle of the African people.
 I have fought against white domination, and I have fought against black domination.
 I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.
 It is an ideal which I hope to live for and to achieve.
 But if needs be, it is an ideal for which I am prepared to die.